DraftShift/StealthChanger/UserMods/MRSalguod/2.4 Dockable Nudge Mount/Readme.md

 ### License:
 Shared as the original.

-GNU General Public License v3.0This work is licensed under a GNU
+GNU General Public License v3.0b

-General Public License v3.0
+This work is licensed under a GNU General Public License v3.0

 ✖ | Sharing without ATTRIBUTION